opentrng/ptrng/hardware/config/registers/regmap.md

 Back to [Register map](#register-map-summary).

-## ALARM
+## MONITORING

-Register for the total failure alarm.
+Register for monitoring the total failure alarm and the online tests.

 Address offset: 0x0014